 Under the Escrow Agreement for the Class C Trust, the Escrow Agent with respect to the Class C Trust will enter into a Deposit Agreement with the Depositary.
 Pursuant to such Escrow Agreement, the Depositary will establish separate accounts into which the proceeds of the Offering attributable to the Class C Certificates will be deposited on behalf of such Escrow Agent.
-A similar Deposit Agreement was previously entered into with respect to each of the other Trusts, and similar deposits were made with the Depositary (collectively with respect to all of the Trusts, the "Deposit").
-Pursuant to the Deposit Agreement with respect to each Trust (each, a "Deposit Agreement"), on each Regular Distribution Date the Depositary will pay to the Paying Agent on behalf of the applicable Escrow Agent, for distribution to the Certificateholders of such Trust, an amount equal to interest accrued on the Deposits relating to such Trust, upon each delivery of an Aircraft during the Delivery Period, the Trustee for such Trust to purchase the Equipment Note of the series applicable to such Trust issued with respect to such Aircraft.
+A similar Deposit Agreement was previously entered into with respect to each of the other Trusts, and similar deposits were made with the Depositary (collectively with respect to all of the Trusts, the "Deposits").
+Pursuant to the Deposit Agreement with respect to each Trust (each, a "Deposit Agreement"), on each Regular Distribution Date the Depositary will pay to the Paying Agent on behalf of the applicable Escrow Agent, for distribution to the Certificateholders of such Trust, an amount equal to interest accrued on the Deposits relating to such Trust during the relevant interest period at a rate per annum equal to the interest rate applicable to the Certificates issued by such Trust.
+After the date of original issuance of the Class C Certificates (the "Issuance Date"), upon each delivery of an Aircraft during the Delivery Period, the Trustee for each Trust will request the Escrow Agent relating to such Trust to withdraw from the Deposits relating to such Trust funds sufficient to enable the Trustee of such Trust to purchase the Equipment Note of the series applicable to such Trust issued with respect to such Aircraft.
 Accrued but unpaid interest on all such Deposits withdrawn will be paid on the next Regular Distribution Date.
-Any portion of any Deposit withdrawn which is not used to purchase such Equipment Note will be re-deposited by each Trust e into an account relating to the applicable to the cartificate into an account relating to the applicable Trust.
-The Deposits relating to each Trust and interest paid thereon will not be subject to the subordination provisions of the Interceditor Agreement which respect to such Trust to purchase to the cart to provision provisions of the Interceditor Agreement and will not be available to pay any other amount in respect of the certificates.
+Any portion of any Deposit withdrawn which is not used to purchase such Equipment Note will be re-deposited by each Trustee into an account relating to the applicable Trust.
+The Deposits relating to each Trust and interest paid thereon will not be subject to the subordination provisions of the Intercreditor Agreement and will not be available to pay any other amount in respect of the Certificates.